profcorey/klaire/CODE_OF_CONDUCT.md

 <!--coc-start-->
 This project is following the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).

-# KubeStellar Community Code of Conduct
+# Klaire Community Code of Conduct

 As contributors, maintainers, and participants in the CNCF community, and in the interest of fostering an open and welcoming community, we pledge to respect all people who participate or contribute